Smithsonian Affiliations: Creating Smithsonian Affiliations

-In 1996, during his second year as Secretary, Heyman observed several challenges facing the Institution.
-Closely aligned with the announcements presented by the "Commission on the Future of the Smithsonian Institution" in 1993, Heyman was faced with the challenges of dwindling storage for expanding collections, decreasing funds, and the need to reinforce the Smithsonian's identity as the nation's museum.
-In addition, the Institution began to see increased interest from outside museums for partnerships and loans of artifacts that extended beyond standing practices.
-Although collaborative agreements in the form of traveling exhibitions, joint exhibition sponsorship, and loans had been entered in the past by different Smithsonian museums, no infrastructure existed to provide institution-wide oversight and coordination of such partnerships.
-Heyman responded to these challenges by creating the Smithsonian Affiliations program to oversee and manage collections-based partnerships with other museums.
-As stated by the minutes from the Smithsonian Board of Regents meeting housed in the Smithsonian Institution Archives, the program was formally approved by the Board of Regents on September 15, 1996.
+In 1996, during his second year as Secretary, Heyman identified several challenges facing the Institution that aligned with the Commission's 1993 findings: limited storage for expanding collections, decreasing funds, and the goal of reinforcing the Smithsonian's identity as a national museum.
+The Institution also saw increased interest from outside museums in partnerships and loans beyond standing practices.
+Although collaborative agreements in the form of traveling exhibitions, joint exhibition sponsorship, and loans had been entered into by individual Smithsonian museums in the past, no infrastructure existed to provide institution-wide oversight and coordination of such partnerships.
+Heyman created the Smithsonian Affiliations program to oversee and manage collections-based partnerships with other museums.
+According to the minutes of the Smithsonian Board of Regents meeting housed in the Smithsonian Institution Archives, the program was formally approved by the Board of Regents on September 15, 1996.

-Using the occasion of the Smithsonian Institution's 150th Anniversary, Smithsonian Affiliations was one of several outreach initiatives introduced by Heyman to expand the Institution's national reach.
-In addition to the Affiliations program, the Institution became more accessible through its presence on the World Wide Web and through the largest traveling exhibition Smithsonian ever mounted, America's Smithsonian.
-Secretary Heyman made formal announcements about the Affiliations program while delivering opening remarks for the Smithsonian's 150th Birthday Party on the Mall and in a number of cities for the opening of America's Smithsonian:
+Smithsonian Affiliations was one of several outreach initiatives Heyman introduced around the Institution's 150th anniversary to expand its national reach.
+Other initiatives from the same period included an expanded presence on the World Wide Web and America's Smithsonian, the largest traveling exhibition the Smithsonian had mounted.
+Heyman announced the Affiliations program in opening remarks at the Smithsonian's 150th Birthday Party on the Mall and at openings of America's Smithsonian in several cities.